misterblack1/appleII_deadtest/README.md

 * Since Apple uses 2316 (2K) mask ROMs on their motherboard and on the Apple ROM card, you will need an adapter to use an EPROM in any of these sockets.
 (Make one or use a PCB).
 * Some languge cards can use 2716 EPROMs in the ROM socket, that may be helpful.
 * The Apple //e can use a 2764 (8K) that holds EF ROMs, so you can load this F8 ROM into the top of the chip.
 (Load into address `$1800` in the EPROM to map into `$F800`)
-* Platinum //e has `CF` ROM which is a 27128 (16K) so you would load this `F8` ROM into the top of the chip (`$3800` to map into `$F800`)
+* The Platinum //e has `CF` ROM which is a 27128 (16K) so you would load this `F8` ROM into the top of the chip (`$3800` to map into `$F800`)
-* //c ROM is 27256 (32k) and we have not tested this on the //c, but you would need to find the right location to load this ROM into the EPROM so it would start at `$F800` in the 6502 memory map.
+* The Apple //c ROM is 27256 (32k) and we have not tested this on the //c, but you would need to find the right location to load this ROM into the EPROM so it would start at `$F800` in the 6502 memory map.

-There is also a 170K DOS 3.3 disk image `DEADTEST-DISK.DSK` in the repo, you can try that out if your system is working well enough to boot into DOS _AND_ you have a working language card installed in your system.
+There is also a 170K DOS 3.3 disk image `DEADTEST-DISK.DSK` in the repo, you can try that out if your system is working well enough to boot into DOS *AND* you have a working language card installed in your system.
 It will auto start once the disks boots up.
-(Remember this will only test the 48K in your system)
+(Remember this will only test the first 48K in your system even if you have more.)

 ![ROM adapter in card](https://github.com/misterblack1/appleII_deadtest/blob/main/pictures/Screen%20Shot%202023-08-27%20at%207.45.43%20PM.png?raw=true)

 ## To assemble the ROM (Linux or WSL on Windows)

 * `apt-get install cc65 make`
-* Then download the zip from the repo and run "make"
+* Then download the zip from the repo and run `make`

 `a2vmemnoram.asm` and `a2vmemnoram.bin` are Frank IZ8DWF's original test ROM, as shown in my Apple II Clone repair video.